Michael Harris II Player Props: Braves vs. Athletics

-The Atlanta Braves, including Michael Harris II (.194 on-base percentage in past 10 games, 71 points below season-long percentage), battle starting pitcher Paul Blackburn and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 8:07 PM ET.
+The Atlanta Braves, including Michael Harris II (.200 on-base percentage in past 10 games, 59 points below season-long percentage), battle starting pitcher JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.

 Michael Harris II Game Info & Props vs. the Athletics